dmitry741/NewtonsFractals/README.md

 # NewtonsFractals
-Newton's and Mandelbrot's Fractals
+Julia's Newton's and Mandelbrot's Fractals
-Simple realization of Newton's and Mandelbrot's Fractals.
+Simple realization of Julia's, Newton's and Mandelbrot's F\fractals.